 $27,500 for a 27 year old Queens woman who was hit by a football size piece of concrete that flew out of a construction site.
 Our client was standing on the street, waiting to enter a yoga class, when she was struck in the leg.
 Her only injury was a bruise.

 $200,000 settlement for a Bronx child who tripped over her own feet, and landed on a broken tile in the hallway of her aunt’s apartment complex.
+The only injury was a scar on the left knee.
 The superintendent of the building admitted that he knew of the broken tile and was not sure why it had never been fixed.
 The child was only 3 years old at the time of the accident, and had just turned 6 when the case went to trial.
 The case settled after a jury had been selected, and the parties were about to commence opening statements.

 $150,000 settlement for a Brooklyn woman who slipped and fell on a wet floor in a Manhattan pizza restaurant.
 There were no witnesses, and she did not go to the emergency room until 12 hours later.
 She sustained a torn meniscus that required surgery.